 Astroscale is a space company aiming at solving and developing space debris removal services.
 Astroscale has opened offices in Japan and the U.K. to spread its contribution to a more sustainable space environment.

 Website: kyber.network – Industry: cryptocurrencies – Total funding: $ 106 M

-KyberNetwork prvides a platform allowing the exchange and conversion of digital assets, payment APIs, a contract wallet of cryptocurrencies and tokens and crypto derivative trading.
+KyberNetwork provides a platform allowing the exchange and conversion of digital assets, payment APIs, a contract wallet of cryptocurrencies and tokens, and crypto derivatives trading.